Reimbursing your subbies – who pays for what?

 That’s what it all comes down to – why are you working that way?

-But if you have a contract detailing how you work with subbies and why – including who is responsible for which expenses – there can be no misinterpretation of employment status.
+But if you have a contract detailing how you work with subbies and why – including who is responsible for covering certain costs – there can be no misinterpretation.

 A contract also reduces the risk of waters getting muddied and sets boundaries between you and your subbies should anything go wrong.